 The workshops are open to any Social Enterprise UK member interested in doing their part to create a gender equal world.
 Participating social enterprises do not need to have a primary social purpose of tackling gender inequality.
 The programme is a great way to provide your social enterprise with the organisational tools necessary to put in place systems which empower the women you work with and support, taking academic theory and putting it into practice.

 Workshops so have have looked in depth at areas such as creating a theory of change, design thinking and impact measurement.

 If you’re interested in taking part, please contact our membership team at email@example.com

 Dr Maria Granados running the session on design thinking

 Developing a Gender Empowerment Guide for Social Enterprises in the UK

-As part of this series of work a Gender Empowerment Guide is being produced for use by social enterprises to empower the women they employ.
-Co-produced with social enterprises, the guide will showcase best practice, potential challenges and how to address them, and clear indicators to measure the effectiveness and impact of GE practices.
+As part of this series of work the University of Westminster produced a Gender Empowerment Guide for use by social enterprises to empower the women they employ.
+Co-produced with social enterprises, the guide showcases best practice, potential challenges and how to address them, and provides clear indicators to measure the effectiveness and impact of gender empowerment practices.